Startup and Intellectual Property

 STARTUPS AND INTELLECTUAL PROPERTY:

 It could also be that you are inadvertently building your business around someone else’s intellectual assets, in which case they may simply require you to stop.
 How then do you protect your intellectual assets?
-The answer mostly depends on the type of your intellectual assets.
-There are lots of different types of IP: copyright ,trademarks ,patents, design rights, and trade secrets probably being the ones you hear mentioned most frequently.
+The answer mostly depends on the type of intellectual assets.
+There are lots of different types of IP: copyright, trademarks, patents, design rights, and trade secrets probably being the ones you hear mentioned most frequently.
 People will often say: “But the business doesn’t have any IP.”
 This shows a basic misunderstanding about what IP is- it also pre-supposes that IP, like a physical asset, is something you always need to have in tangible form.

 This article includes an overview of the different types of intellectual property and provides advice to startup companies on how to secure their own intellectual property as well as protect against intellectual property risks from others.